jbcodeforce/saas-configurator/back-end/README.md

 ## Installation

-This project uses [uv](https://docs.astral.sh/uv/) as the package manager.
+This backend component uses [uv](https://docs.astral.sh/uv/) as the package manager.
 If you don't have uv installed:

 ```bash
 # Install uv